pvlib/pvlib-python/README.md

 Sandia National Laboratories) in 2013 and has grown substantially since then.
 Today it contains code contributions from over a hundred individuals worldwide and is maintained by a core group of PV modelers from a variety institutions.

+pvlib has been supported directly and indirectly by DOE, NumFOCUS, and Google Summer of Code funding, companies that allow their employees to contribute, and from personal time.

 Documentation